SectorLabs/heroku-rectifier/readme.md

 This is made through a Flask endpoint ('/').

-How often and how Rectifier should update consumers, based on the queues stats, is configured thorught a JSON file, editable through this endpoint.
+How often and how Rectifier should update consumers, based on the queues stats, is configured thorugh a JSON file, editable through this endpoint.

 Rectifier can watch as many queues as needed.
 An example of configuration looks like this: